purpleladydragons/purpleladydragons.github.io/_posts/2022-05-22-RSA-Cryptography.md

 ## Goal
 We want to communicate securely across an insecure channel.
 We assume that we're unable to share even a primary secret between two parties without an eavesdropper.
 So we have to send secure messages from the start.

 To do so, we have to use asymmetric key encryption.
 This is opposed to symmetric key encryption, where both parties know and share the secret key.
 This means that each person has their own secret key.
-In practice, asymmetric key exchange is used to securely establish a shared secret key for further communication since symmetric encryption/decryption is faster than asymmetric (TODO explain why later)
+In practice, asymmetric key exchange is used to securely establish a shared secret key for further communication since symmetric encryption/decryption is faster than asymmetric.
+(This is basically because when both parties know the secret, they can use simpler operations than used by asymmetric encryption, ie they use xor whereas asymmetric uses power and modulus.)

 We have two major asymmetric systems: ElGamal and RSA.
 ElGamal is based on Diffie-Hellman key exchange, which is based on discrete logarithms.